Wendover, Utah: Climate

 Wendover and West Wendover have a cool arid climate (Köppen BWk) with hot summers, freezing winters, and substantial diurnal temperature ranges.
-The cities’ location east of the Ruby Mountains makes them the driest in the Great Basin, averaging only 4.58 in of precipitation per year, or about half that of nearby Ely or Elko.
+The cities' location east of the Ruby Mountains makes them the driest in the Great Basin, averaging only 4.58 in of precipitation per year, or about half that of nearby Ely or Elko.
 It affects snowfall even more dramatically: Wendover and West Wendover average only 5.5 in of snow, one-eighth to one-tenth the snowfall of the two nearby county seats.

 Education

 Tooele County School District's Anna Smith Elementary School serves the Wendover area.

 Circa 1996, when there were talks about moving Wendover into Nevada, some area people were concerned that this would encourage the school district to stop spending funds on proposals for schools in Wendover.
 At the time Wendover did not have an elementary school and residents wished to have one.

-Government

-Wendover and Tooele County also operate a joint complex for municipal and county functions.